zvanderbosch/phot2lc/README.md

 A pure-Python interactive tool for extracting light curves from time series photometric data.

+**DISCLAIMER: phot2lc is still in alpha development stages.
+It is not yet recommended to use this tool for scientifically publishable light curves

+<span style="color:blue">some *This is Blue italic.* text</span>

 Much of the inspiration for this program came from the [WQED light curve extraction software](https://ui.adsabs.harvard.edu/abs/2013ascl.soft04004T/abstract), but **phot2lc** includes several new features and the ease of installation that comes with pure-Python programs.

 **phot2lc** can be installed with: